Resources and Support

 - Summer Opportunities

-The Eagle Learning Lab (Room 109) is open for tutoring every day before school from 7:00-7:25 and every afternoon after school from 2:30-3:30 (with the exception of the first Tuesday each month and early dismissal days).
+The Eagle Learning Lab (Room 109) is open for tutoring every day after school from 2:30pm - 3:30pm (with the exception of early dismissal days and faculty meeting days - AM and PM announcements will be made on these days).

 For more information, contact Alethea Miller, Student Support Facilitator, FSK High School